WILLIAM B. CHANDLER III

-Chancellor William B. Chandler III is a partner at Wilson Sonsini Goodrich & Rosati, where he advises both public and private clients in connection with corporate governance matters, special committee assignments, internal investigations, and merger and acquisition transactions.
-He currently serves on the firm's Policy Committee.
+Former Chancellor William B. Chandler III is a partner at Wilson Sonsini Goodrich & Rosati, where he advises both public and private clients in connection with corporate governance matters, special committee assignments, internal investigations, and merger and acquisition transactions.
+He previously served on the firm's Policy Committee.

-Earlier in his career, Chancellor Chandler taught commercial law, legislative process, and remedies at the University of Alabama School of Law.
-He currently teaches law courses in Advanced Corporations at the University of Chicago, Vanderbilt, Ohio State, Washington University, and the University of Georgia.
+Earlier in his career, Mr. Chandler taught commercial law, legislative process, and remedies at the University of Alabama School of Law.
+He currently teaches a law course in Advanced Corporations at the University of Chicago.

-Chancellor Chandler is a member of the American Law Institute and a trustee of the Yale Center for Corporate Governance, the University of Delaware, and the Weinberg Center for Corporate Governance.EDUCATION:
+Mr. Chandler is a member of the American Law Institute and a trustee of the Yale Center for Corporate Governance, and the Weinberg Center for Corporate Governance.EDUCATION:

 - LL.M., Yale Law School, 1979